 We arrive at Narcissus at the northern end of Lake St Clair in time for lunch, before boarding the Idaclair cruise boat for a spectacular 17km cruise back to Cynthia Bay.
 There’s typically around half an hour to look around the Visitor Centre here.

 The return trip to Entally Lodge is through the trout fishing mecca of the highland lakes, descending the rugged Western Tiers.
 We’ll cross the broad plains of the Northern Midlands, passing through the rural townships of Cressy and Longford.

 True shelter, something that gives protection and refuge, simple and sustainable, clean and comfortable.

 Our groups have the exclusive use of the only private hut accommodation along the Overland Track.
 Each hut has been discretely located off the main trail and offers a hot shower, drying room and twin share accommodation.

 Our Private Huts

 Operating and owning the only private hut accommodation along the Overland Track is a great privilege, and we take our responsibility toward the National Park & the natural environment very seriously.
-Operating in such a delicate environment, Cradle Mountain Huts places a great deal of importance on minimal impact track and hut practices and the huts are designed to be ecologically sustainable.
+Operating in such a delicate environment, we place a great deal of importance on minimal impact track and hut practices and the huts are designed to be ecologically sustainable.
 Each hut is architecturally designed to maximize cross flow ventilation and operate with maximum efficiency with renewable energy.
 Our private Cradle Mountain Huts are maintained by us to ensure your comfort.

 There will be afternoon tea, as well as some time to relax and enjoy your surroundings before dinner is served.
 In the evening, you are free to relax or take an early night and feel refreshed and revived in the morning.